rohitgargRG/rohitgargRG/README.md

 - 👀 I’m interested in  DSA , Web Development,Competitive Coding,UI/UX,Artificial Intelligence and Machine Learning.
 - 🌱 I’m currently learning Full stack Web Development,Artificial Intelligence and Machine learning .
 - 💞️ I’m looking to collaborate on Front-End Web Development projects,  ML projects.
-- 📫 How to reach me - email -- gargrs@rknec.edu
+- 📫 How to reach me - email -- rohitgargrrg@gmail.com

 <!---
 rohitgargRG/rohitgargRG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.